netscaler/netscaler-k8s-node-controller/deploy/README.md

 ![Verification](../images/verify.png)

 The highlights in the screenshot show the VXLAN VNID, VXLAN PORT, SNIP, route, and ARP configured by Citrix node controller on the Citrix ADC.

+## Verify cluster deployments

+Apart from "citrix-node-controller" deployment, some other resources are also created.

+- In "Kube-system" namespace:
+    - For each worker node, a "kube-chorus-router" pod.
+    - A configmap "kube-chorus-router".
+    - A serviceaccount "kube-chorus-router"
+- A clusterrole "kube-chorus-router"
+- A clusterrolebinding "kube-chorus-router"

 # Delete the Citrix K8s node controller